Student Handbook: Section 4: Residential Living Policies

 Students may not participate in any physical activity or recreation inside the residence halls that poses a threat to the safety of other students or to the facility itself.
 These activities include, but are not limited to: skateboarding, roller-blading, roller skating, bike riding, and throwing objects.
 Failure to abide by the above prohibitions may result in disciplinary action.

 All signs belonging to students or outside vendors must have prior approval from the Office of Housing and Residence Life to be posted and/or hung in or around residential facilities.
 Approved signs, posters and advertisements will be given to RAs to be hung throughout the building accordingly.
-Students who do not live in a respective building are not permitted to roam freely hanging up posters.
+Students or guests who do not live in a respective building are not permitted to roam freely hanging up posters.
 Signs that have not been approved or are placed in an inappropriate location may be moved or taken down.
 Please use ONLY painter’s tape or 3M products to post signs.
 Signs and posters may not be hung on interior and exterior entrances and exits, in stairwells, or in elevators.

 For safety and security reasons, residents may not access the following areas of any residence hall: